kalinchernev/kalinchernev.github.io/content/post/problem-first-problem-solving.md

 Asking/answering questions is the most natural way to manage attention and feelings.
 Questions are the leaders in both scenarios from above.

 I think that seniors in any knowledge worker profession are those who have accumulated experience of asking good questions for the problems they are supposed to solve.
-(And browsing well through the ocean of information after this&nbsp;:)
+(And browsing well through the ocean of information after this :)

 The ultimate question one can ask recursively: "What am I really trying to solve here?"
 I believe that answering this question first, during meetings for example, could bring many positive outcomes without too many discussions and roundabouts which take attention and energy to focus.

-### Tools are not solving problems, people&nbsp;are.
+### Tools are not solving problems, people are.

 This is a personal feeling and saying out loud: let's please first find the problem we're solving and then let's look at the tools we're using.
 Not to go into too many specifics of a profession, but I see so much energy being spent on things like: choosing programming languages, frameworks, etc. It's so amazing sometimes to see projects like [lebab][2].
 I am sure that it's solving real problems, however it's not so obvious.